coderodyhpc/WRF_AWSMarketplace/README.md

 :white_medium_square: New features included in v0.1.0
 + The interface for WRF is fully functional for a single domain.
-+ Download of meteorological data now includes NAM and GDA files in addition to GFS (0.25 & 0.5 deg resolution)
++ Download of meteorological data now includes NAM and GDAS files in addition to GFS (0.25 & 0.5 deg resolution).
-+ The interface with CMAQ includes the option to create a new case based on WRF output
++ The interface with CMAQ includes the option to create a new case based on WRF output.
-+ MCIP, ICON and BCON admit the customization of several parameters
++ MCIP, ICON and BCON admit the customization of several parameters.

 ___________________________________________________________________________________________________________________________________________